nbos/nbos.github.io/posts/chunk.md

 $${N + m - 1 \choose m - 1} = \frac{(N+m-1)!}{N!\,(m-1)!}.$$

-We prepend this encoding of counts to the encoding of the sequence:
+We prepend this encoding of counts to the encoding of the ordering of the sequence:

 $$\underbrace{\log {N + m - 1 \choose m - 1} \vphantom{\prod_{\displaystyle i}}}
 	_{\displaystyle n_0,n_1,\ldots,n_{m-1} \vphantom{\prod}}